jordanmpalmer/Ramshorn5e/3. World/Deities/Cayden Cailean.md

 [[Valon, the Spirit of Spirits]]")

-A goodly priest and historian who was killed in battle, this [[ghost]] insists that beer is the greatest of mankind's innovations.
+A goodly priest and historian who was killed in battle, this [[Ghost]] insists that beer is the greatest of mankind's innovations.
 Valon dearly misses the body he once had, and readily accepts the opportunity to possess an individual and once again experience the world of the living in exchange for his assistance.[[2]]

 ## Church of Cayden Cailean